Status for 2018-19: Unrestricted free agent

 When Belinelli's shot isn't falling, however, he doesn't provide much value, as the Sixers saw in the playoffs.

-He was excellent in the first-round series against the Heat, averaging 16.6 points per game and posting 25 points in the Sixers' blowout win in Game 1.
+He was excellent in the first-round series against the Heat, averaging 16.6 points and posting 25 points in the Sixers' blowout win in Game 1.
 He also didn't look overmatched defensively.

 The series against the Celtics was an entirely different story.
 Belinelli struggled with his jumper, posting 9.2 points per game on 34 percent shooting.
 And he was a major defensive liability, not quick enough or strong enough to hang with Jayson Tatum, Jaylen Brown or really anyone he matched up against.